Bedework/bw-carddav/README.md

 * Simplify the configuration utilities.
 * Fix up a bunch of introduced config errors
 * Remove dependency on bw-xml deployment

+### 5.0.2
+* Update library versions
+* Make webdavexception subclass of runtimeexception and tidy up a bit.
+Should be no noticable changes.

+### 5.0.3
+* Update library versions

+### 5.0.4
+* Update library versions

+### 5.0.5
+* Update library versions

+### 5.0.6
+* Update library versions

+### 5.0.7
+* Update library versions
+* Preparing for jakarta...
+  Update carddav and self-registration for jcache
+* Move response classes and ToString into bw-base module.
+* Switch to use DbSession from bw-database.
+* Convert the hql queries into valid jpql.
+No hibernate specific terms were required (I think).